sneakdella/SUDS/README.md

 3. CSS Overhaul because my CSS and HTML code is gross
 4. A clock would probably be useful on the front page
 5. A logout button in the navbar
 6. Maybe having the page auto-refresh?
+(A core feature that is missing honestly)

 ## Screenshots
 ### /home/ - No Devices down